ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 Unlocking with `unsafe` means taking responsibility for memory safety from the compiler to the developer.

-Using an `unsafe` block in a function body or in a constant declaration is imposed by the compiler to prevent the *inadvertent use* of `unsafe` capabilities.
+Using an `unsafe` block in a function body or in a constant declaration is imposed by the compiler to prevent the *inadvertent use* of `unsafe` capabilities like

-The keyword `unsafe` *unlocks* the use of these capabilities.
+* using `unsafe` tagged functions
+* modifying static variables
+* using extern functions

 Similarly, the implementation of an `unsafe` trait requires `unsafe` for the developer to explicitly take into account the memory safety contracts.
 The keyword `unsafe` *unlocks* the implementation of `unsafe` traits.

-Since the 2024 edition, `unsafe` is also required to unlock the following:
+Lastly, Since the 2024 edition, `unsafe` is also required to unlock the following:

 * `extern` blocks, which contain declarations of foreign functions and variables, for [FFI](./ffi.md),
 * some attributes (for instance , no_mangle, cf. [r-attributes.safety]).